NateDawg90/aNSR/README.md

 ## Background

-aNSWR is an iOS app built using swift and google's firebase backend. aNSWR is intended to be a social media app created to settle heated debates between friends.
+aNSR is an iOS app built using Swift and Google's Firebase backend. aNSR is intended to be a social media app created to settle heated debates between friends.
 User's may add questions with up to 5 answers.
 Every user may then vote once per question on the aNSWR they think is right!

 ## Features and Implementation

 ### User Authentication
-User authentication is done by using Firebase built in authentication feature to check for validation of email and password.
+User authentication is done by using Firebase's built in authentication feature to check for validation of user email and password.
-The user data will be saved to the firebase database once it passed the authentication.
+The user data will be saved to the firebase database once it passes the authentication.
 ```
     func signUp(withEmail: String, username: String, password: String, loginHandler: LoginHandler?) {
         FIRAuth.auth()?.createUser(withEmail: withEmail, password: password, completion: { (user, error) in